Employment Law

 Filing a DFEH Complaint

 The State of California can hold your employer accountable for discriminatory practices if you file a complaint with the DFEH.
 You can file your complaint online, or you can mail in completed intake forms.
+Filing your complaint online might be the simplest option for you, and it begins with creating an account through the California Civil Rights System and submitting an intake form.
 If you want the DFEH to investigate and help resolve your complaint, you need to provide the following information:

-- Facts and records about the discriminatory incident;
+- Facts and records regarding the discriminatory incident;

 - Copies of your evidence; and